-You can do various quick configuration changes such as to enable, disable devices using Xinput via Terminal in Linux in general.
+You can do various quick configuration changes such as enable, disable devices using Xinput via Terminal in Linux in general.
 Here’s how.

-Xinput is a utility that gives you configuration options to control mouse, keyboard, touchpad, touch screen devices in Linux (applicable for all Linux distributions such as Ubuntu, Fedora).
+Xinput is a utility that gives you configuration options to control mouse, keyboard, touchpad, and touch screen devices in Linux (applicable for all Linux distributions such as Ubuntu and Fedora).
 It is part of

-How to enable, disable devices using Xinput
+How to enable, and disable devices using Xinput

 You can easily figure out by name which device they represent.

-For example, if I want to disable any device say the touchscreen, simply run:
+For example, if I want to disable any device, say the touchscreen, simply run:

 xinput disable 13

 This will immediately disable a device’s touchscreen (as per the above example).
 And to enable, simply run: